xot/ElectraOne/makedevices-README.md

 - ```<devicename>.lua```, containing additional LUA functions used within the preset.
 This file is optional.

 Note: makedevices must be run in the directory containing the directory ```./preloaded``` and the default lua script ```default.lua```.

+To include presets for specific versions of Live, append the version number to the devicename.
+E.g. ```MidiRandom.12.epr``` would be used for all version of Live equal or above version 12.
+And, say ```Echo.11.3.10``` would be used for all version of Live equal or above version 11.3.10.